Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-04.md

 </script>
 ```

-In a module code would not "escape" it's module.
+Modules solve this problem.
+Code in a module is encapsulated.
+Variables and functions defined in a module are scoped to the module and not visible to code outside the module.

+A module can share variables and functions by importing and exporting them.

 Take a quick read about modules here:

 https://javascript.info/modules-intro